.webp)

 We zeroed in on HubSpot users, newly hired sales leaders, and companies hiring for revenue roles.
 These were high-intent signals that made our outreach land at just the right time.

 Hypergen now fuels over half their revenue and played a direct role in their 300% annual growth.
-That’s what happens when cold outreach isn’t just cold - it’s intentional, data-backed, and timed to strike.
+That’s what happens when cold outreach isn’t just cold, but it’s intentional, data-backed, and timed to strike.

 Email marketing works beautifully for nurturing the prospects already in your ecosystem.